-In this tutorial, we are going to cover the process of creating a form that collects speaker candidate data before some conference.
-We will use a combination of JotForm fields and two widgets.
+In this guide, we are going to create a form that collects speaker candidate data before some conference.
+We will use a combination of JotForm fields and two file uploaders.
 The first one deals with uploading a candidate photo and making some edits, and the second one will be up to collecting slides for a presentation.

 |Original||Processed, Effects Tab|